binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 803 3 State of Mind

-A statement of the declarant’s **then-existing state of mind** is an exception to the rule against hearsay, regardless of whether the declarant is available as a witness.
-State of mind is the declarant's **then-existing state of mind** (such as motive, intent, or plan) or emotional, sensory, or physical condition (such as mental feeling, pain, or bodily health).
-State of mind does not include a statement of memory or belief to prove the fact remembered or believed unless it relates to the validity or terms of the declarant’s will.
-Courts allow statements of the declarant's then-existing state of mind because they are highly reliable as the declarant is pretty much thinking aloud without planning beforehand what they are going to say. **Rule 803(3)**.
+A statement of the declarant’s **then-existing state of mind** is an exception to the rule against hearsay whether the declarant is available as a witness or not.
+State of mind is the declarant's **then-existing state of mind** such as **motive, intent, or plan**, or sensory, or physical condition such as **fear, pain, or discomfort**.
+State of mind is not memory or belief unless it relates to the validity or terms of the declarant’s will.
+Courts allow statements of the declarant's then-existing state of mind because they are highly reliable as the declarant is pretty much thinking aloud without planning beforehand what they are going to say.

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)